 This is one that I always get comments on.
 Mouthwash.
 Name me one attractive mouthwash bottle.
 The one we use definitely isn’t.
-Putting it into this gorgeous vintage decanter is a game changer and I pair it with these Hatch Shot Glasses from Crate & Barrel.
+Putting it into the gorgeous vintage decanter in the photo above is a game changer and I pair it with these Hatch Shot Glasses from Crate & Barrel.
 It’s better than little paper cups because I can wash these and reuse them.
 One point for style and another for saving the trees!
 Also seen in this picture is not technically decanting, but has a similar effect.
 I roll up our wash cloths and put them in a vintage dough bowl and leave them on display.

 There is nothing glamorous about toilet paper but it is possible to make it look good and it’s super easy for guests to see where the extra rolls are.
 This is just a large cylindrical vase from HomeGoods, but you can get them at just about any home decor store.

 This one is almost a throwaway since it’s so obvious, but a good candidate for decanting is of course, liquor.
 I have a collection of decanters that are great for creating interest and cohesion in your bar, whether it’s on a cart or a shelf.
 Most of these are vintage but the square one in front is from Pottery Barn.